0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 ### Setting up the VM connectivity

-Depending on your choice of the cloud provider, you may set up connectivity and rules between the VMs using a firewall, security groups, or access control lists.
+Depending on your choice of cloud provider, you may set up connectivity and rules between the VMs using a firewall, security groups, or access control lists.

 As the only part of the `polygon-sdk` that needs to be exposed to other VMs is the libp2p server, simply allowing